 If you want to park your bike in Amsterdam, you’ll need at least 2 sloten, locks.
 When arriving to The Netherlands by plane, you are introduced to the other meaning of ‘sloten’; a pattern of small pieces of land, divided by hundreds of ‘sloten’, ditches.
 When we say ‘hij loopt niet in zeven sloten tegelijk’, we are talking about a person that we have confidence in and doesn’t get into trouble easily.

-> Surprise the Dutch: Your teenage son is going backpacking in Asia for 3 months.
+Surprise your Dutch friends: Your teenage son is going backpacking in Asia for 3 months.
 Although you’re worried, you’ll think: Hij loop echt niet in zeven sloten tegelijk!

-> KLAP VAN DE MOLEN GEHAD?
+KLAP VAN DE MOLEN GEHAD?

 ‘Die heeft een klap van de molen gehad’ is what the Dutch use for someone they consider ‘mad, crazy, losing his mind’, hit by a mill.
 A milder version of a mill saying is ‘met molentjes lopen’.
 Someone who is walking with little mills is a bit confused, out of his mind, or ‘in de war’.

 Good to know, when your Dutch friends say: ‘Die heeft zeker een klap van de molen gehad!’

 STORM IN EEN GLAS WATER